Provence, French Riviera Adventure 2026 with a finish in Paris

 Day 4: Nice

-We will hop on the regional train with our day pass, and head 30 minutes away to Nice.
+Our coach bus will pick us up after breakfast, and we’ll head 30 minutes away to Nice.
 Getting lost among the narrow, winding alleyways of Nice’s old town is a highlight.
 The layout has barely changed since the 1700s, and it’s now packed with delis, restaurants, boutiques and bars, but the center piece remains cours Saleya: a massive market square that’s filled with local finds.
-The food market is perfect for fresh produce and foodie souvenirs, while the flower market is worth visiting just for the colors and fragrances.
+The food market is perfect for fresh produce and foodie souvenirs, while the flower market is worth visiting just for its colors and fragrances.

-If a walk is not what you need at the moment, sipping an aperol at a cafe and savoring life, just might be.
-Free time to go to the Chagall museum if your heart desires.
+If a walk is not what you need at the moment, sipping an aperol at a cafe and savoring life, just might be what works for you at the moment.
+Mid-day surprise.
+Return to Juan-les-Pins after our excursions.

 Cours Salaya.